twjeffery/DIO-test-2/_design_system/components/combobox.md

 ---
 layout: default
-title: Progress indicator
+title: Combo box
 parent: Components
 has_children: true
-nav_order: 20
+nav_order: 7
 has_toc: false
 ---

-# Progress indicator
+# Combo box
 {: .no_toc }

 Callouts communicate important changes or facts within the body layout through a strong visual emphasis, so that users take notice and read the information.